Posts tagged 'psychology'

 On Stories

 “We’re all stories in the end.
 Just make it a good one, eh?”
 The Doctor Yes, I plucked that quote from a cheesy Doctor Who episode.
 Nevertheless, I think there’s a lot of truth to unpack here.
 So indulge me, if you will.
 I’ve been fascinated with stories for all my life.
 Some of my fondest childhood memories revolve around being read to, and later reading myself, books about epic battles, about murder and deceit, about the lives and deaths of heroes and villains both real and fictional.
+And, for a short amount of time, I’ve even had a semi-professional interest in what makes a good story.
+But fun and innocent as it may seem, the reading, writing, or telling of stories actually is a lot more than a mere diversion for the bored mind.

 Read more →